wakaka766/BOAT/README.md

 ![license](https://img.shields.io/badge/license-MIT-000000.svg)
 ![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)

+**BOAT** is a task-agnostic, gradient-based **Bi-Level Optimization (BLO)** Python library that focuses on abstracting the key BLO process into modular, flexible components.
+It enables researchers and developers to tackle learning tasks with hierarchical nested nature by providing customizable and diverse operator decomposition, encapsulation, and combination.
+BOAT supports specialized optimization strategies, including second-order or first-order, nested or non-nested, and with or without theoretical guarantees, catering to various levels of complexity.

+To enhance flexibility and efficiency, BOAT incorporates the **Dynamic Operation Library (D-OL)** and the **Hyper Operation Library (H-OL)**, alongside a collection of state-of-the-art first-order optimization strategies.
+BOAT also provides multiple implementation versions:
+- **[PyTorch-based](https://github.com/callous-youth/BOAT)**: An efficient and widely-used version.
+- **[Jittor-based](https://github.com/callous-youth/BOAT/tree/boat_jit)**: An accelerated version for high-performance tasks.
+- **[MindSpore-based](https://github.com/callous-youth/BOAT/tree/boat_ms)**: Incorporating the latest first-order optimization strategies to support emerging application scenarios.

-**BOAT** (Bi-level Optimization Adaptive Toolbox) is a sophisticated, open-source Python library crafted to support flexible, efficient, and highly customizable gradient-based bi-level optimization (BLO).
-Designed with a modular structure, BOAT empowers researchers and developers to tackle a broad spectrum of BLO applications in machine learning and computer vision.
+BOAT is designed to offer robust computational support for a broad spectrum of BLO research and applications, enabling innovation and efficiency in machine learning and computer vision.

 ## 🔑  **Key Features**
-- **Dynamic Operation Library (D-OL)**: Incorporates four advanced dynamic system construction operations, enabling users to flexibly tailor optimization trajectories for BLO tasks.
+- **Dynamic Operation Library (D-OL)**: Incorporates 4 advanced dynamic system construction operations, enabling users to flexibly tailor optimization trajectories for BLO tasks.
-- **Hyper-Gradient Operation Library (H-OL)**: Provides nine refined operations for hyper-gradient computation, significantly enhancing the precision and efficiency of gradient-based BLO methods.
+- **Hyper-Gradient Operation Library (H-OL)**: Provides 9 refined operations for hyper-gradient computation, significantly enhancing the precision and efficiency of gradient-based BLO methods.
-- **First-Order Gradient Methods (FOGMs)**: Integrates three state-of-the-art first-order methods, enabling fast prototyping and validation of new BLO algorithms.
+- **First-Order Gradient Methods (FOGMs)**: Integrates 4 state-of-the-art first-order methods, enabling fast prototyping and validation of new BLO algorithms.
+With modularized design, BOAT allows flexible combinations of multiple upper-level and lower-level operators, resulting in over **63+16** (nearly 80) algorithmic combinations, offering unparalleled adaptability.
-- **Modularized Design for Customization**: Empowers users to flexibly combine and configure dynamic and hyper-gradient operations, facilitating the design of novel optimization algorithms.
+- **Modularized Design for Customization**: Empowers users to flexibly combine dynamic and hyper-gradient operations while customizing the specific forms of problems, parameters, and optimizer choices, enabling seamless integration into diverse task-specific codes.
-- **Comprehensive Testing & Continuous Integration**: Ensures software reliability with 96% code coverage, functional tests with pytest, and continuous integration through GitHub Actions.
+- **Comprehensive Testing & Continuous Integration**: Achieves **99% code coverage** through rigorous testing with **pytest** and **Codecov**, coupled with continuous integration via **GitHub Actions**, ensuring software robustness and reliability.
+- **Fast Prototyping & Algorithm Validation**: Streamlined support for defining, testing, and benchmarking new BLO algorithms.
+- **Unified Computational Analysis**: Offers a comprehensive complexity analysis of gradient-based BLO techniques to guide users in selecting optimal configurations for efficiency and accuracy.
-- **Detailed Documentation & Community Support**: Offers thorough documentation with practical examples and API references via MkDocs, ensuring accessibility and ease of use for both novice and advanced users.
+- **Detailed Documentation & Community Support**: Offers thorough documentation with practical examples and API references via **MkDocs**, ensuring accessibility and ease of use for both novice and advanced users.

 ##  🚀 **Why BOAT?**
-Unlike conventional automatic differentiation (AD) tools that focus on specific optimization schemes (e.g., explicit or implicit methods), **BOAT** extends the landscape of BLO applications by supporting a broader range of problem-adaptive operations.
-It bridges the gap between theoretical research and practical deployment, offering extensive flexibility to design, customize, and accelerate BLO techniques.
+Existing automatic differentiation (AD) tools primarily focus on specific optimization strategies, such as explicit or implicit methods, and are often targeted at meta-learning or specific application scenarios, lacking support for algorithm customization.

+In contrast, **BOAT** expands the landscape of Bi-Level Optimization (BLO) applications by supporting a broader range of problem-adaptive operations.
+It bridges the gap between theoretical research and practical deployment, offering unparalleled flexibility to design, customize, and accelerate BLO techniques.

 ##  🏭 **Applications**
 BOAT enables efficient implementation and adaptation of advanced BLO techniques for key applications, including but not limited to:
 - **Hyperparameter Optimization (HO)**
 - **Neural Architecture Search (NAS)**
 - **Adversarial Training (AT)**
-- **Low-Light Image Enhancement (LLE)**
-- **Multi-Modality Image Fusion (MIF)**
+- **Few-Shot Learning (FSL)**
 - **Medical Image Analysis (MIA)**

-##  ⚡ **Technical Highlights**
-- **Extensible Operation Library**: 4 dynamic system operations (D-OL) and 9 hyper-gradient operations (H-OL) for enhanced configurability.
-- **Advanced First-Order Methods**: Supports Value-function Sequential Method (VSM), Value-function First-order Method (VFM), and Moreau Envelope Single-loop Method (MESM).
-- **Unified Computational Analysis**: Offers a comprehensive complexity analysis of gradient-based BLO techniques to guide users in selecting optimal configurations for efficiency and accuracy.
-- **Fast Prototyping & Algorithm Validation**: Streamlined support for defining, testing, and benchmarking new BLO algorithms.
+- **Generative Adversarial Learning**
+- **Transfer Attack**
+- ...

 ##  🔨 **Installation**
 To install BOAT, use the following command: